 - You will swallow a small tube attached to instruments (transducers) that measure pressure.
 The tube has holes in it that sense pressure along the esophagus.
 It will be positioned in different areas of your esophagus.

 - You may be asked to swallow several times or to drink liquids while pressure measurements are taken.

-- You may be asked to swallow, not swallow, and hold your breath during the test.
+- You may be asked to swallow, not swallow, or hold your breath during the test.

 - The results of the manometry test are displayed as a graph with a wave pattern that can be interpreted to determine if the esophagus is functioning normally.